jasonlmfong/UofT-Grade-Analytics/README.md

 # UofT-Grade-Analytics
-Reads Excel files and gives CGPA
+Reads Excel transcipt files and calculates CGPA.
+If certain classes are in progress, then use regression models to predict the outcome grade.